peerkar/liferay-gsearch/README.md

 # FAQ

-## This Portlet Returns Different Results than the Standard Search?!
+## This Portlet Doesn't Returns the Same Results as the Standard Liferay Search Portlet?!

 That's right.
-By default this portlet targets the search only to title, description and content fields (with localization support).
-In the portlet configuration however, you can configure it to target the search to any field you like.
+By default this portlet targets the search only to title, description and content fields (with localization support) and not for example username, tags, categories etc. which I thought, are generally better suitable for secondary facet filtering.
+For example, if I want to find documents where my name is mentioned in the content, I don't want to get all the documents where I'm a document author (username field).
+In the portlet configuration however, you can configure the target fields and their boost factors without any restrictions to your likings.

 ## Does This Work on CE?